vapor/docs/3.0/docs/leaf/overview.md

 </html>
 ```

-When given the context `["title": "Hi there!"]`, child.leaf will render as follows:
+Here we are using `#get` to fetch the content previously stored in the context.
+When passed `["title": "Hi there!"]` from Swift, child.leaf will render as follows:

 ```html
 <html>